runwayml/learn/docs/tutorials/tutorial_photosketch.md

 ### Step 6

-Our **ColoringBook** example for p5.js receives the PhotoSketch drawing from Runway and displays it on the canvas, where you can color or draw on it using the mouse cursor.
+Our **ColoringBook** example for p5.js receives the PhotoSketch drawing from RunwayML and displays it on the canvas, where you can color or draw on it using the mouse cursor.

 To get started, navigate to the [example repository](https://github.com/runwayml/p5js).